IamSreeman/IamSreeman.github.io/_posts/2024-07-10-my-ethical-beliefs-and-the-suffering-monster.md

 <a href="https://en.wikipedia.org/wiki/Utilitarianism" target="_blank">Classical utilitarianism</a> tells us to maximize utility.
 Utility can be increased by increasing the pleasure or decreasing the suffering; both are considered equally important.

-Siddhartha Gautama (as an atheist, I do not call him “The Buddha”) explained that desires are the origin of suffering in his "<a href="https://en.wikipedia.org/wiki/Four_Noble_Truths" target="_blank">Four Noble Truths</a>".
+<a href="https://en.wikipedia.org/wiki/Gautama_Buddha" target="_blank">Siddhārtha Gautama</a> (as an atheist, I do not call him “The Buddha”) explained that desires are the origin of suffering in his "<a href="https://en.wikipedia.org/wiki/Four_Noble_Truths" target="_blank">Four Noble Truths</a>".
 Because of this, since childhood, I always had a negative view of pleasures, especially sensual pleasures.
 Siddhartha’s statement is an exaggeration because there is suffering that is not caused by desires[^Fear], like deaths due to tornadoes, etc. But, I still think his statement is an important contribution to philosophy and it strongly supports that reducing suffering is more important than increasing pleasure.

 But, there is a more proper argument for this called <a href="https://en.wikipedia.org/wiki/Benatar%27s_asymmetry_argument" target="_blank">Benatar's asymmetry argument</a>[^Antinatalism].